mdsimon2/RPi-CamillaDSP/README.md

 Below are other good sources of information related to CamillaDSP.

 - [CamillaDSP GitHub](https://github.com/HEnquist/camilladsp) - Henrik has done a great job with the GitHub and it is an excellent reference.
-Almost everything I present here can also be found there.
+Almost everything presented in this tutorial can also be found there.

-- [CamillaDSP DIYAudio Thread](https://www.diyaudio.com/community/threads/camilladsp-cross-platform-iir-and-fir-engine-for-crossovers-room-correction-etc.349818/) - If you want to ask a question about CamillaDSP this is where I would ask it.
-A good thread to search if you have questions on a particular topic.
+- [CamillaDSP DIYAudio Thread](https://www.diyaudio.com/community/threads/camilladsp-cross-platform-iir-and-fir-engine-for-crossovers-room-correction-etc.349818/) - If you want to ask a question about CamillaDSP this is the place to ask it.
+Also a great thread to search for further information on any CamillaDSP topic.

 - [RPi4 + CamillaDSP Tutorial ASR Thread](https://www.audiosciencereview.com/forum/index.php?threads/rpi4-camilladsp-tutorial.29656/) - This tutorial originally lived in this thread.
 It is a good place to discuss using CamillaDSP on a RPi as well as display / remote control integrations.

-- [Pi4 + CamillaDSP + MOTU M4 ASR Thread](https://www.audiosciencereview.com/forum/index.php?threads/pi4-camilladsp-audio-interface-motu-m4-phenomal-dsp-streamer.24493/) - This thread got me started with CamillaDSP.
+- [Pi4 + CamillaDSP + MOTU M4 ASR Thread](https://www.audiosciencereview.com/forum/index.php?threads/pi4-camilladsp-audio-interface-motu-m4-phenomal-dsp-streamer.24493/) - Excellent thread that helped inspire this tutorial.

 - [Budget Standalone Toslink > DSP > Toslink with CamillaDSP ASR Thread](https://www.audiosciencereview.com/forum/index.php?threads/budget-standalone-toslink-dsp-toslink-with-camilladsp-set-up-instructions-for-newbies.30830/) - Great thread by [@MCH](https://www.audiosciencereview.com/forum/index.php?members/mch.30254/) showing how to make a low cost (< 50€ !)
 TOSLINK input / output stereo room correction DSP using CamillaDSP.

 - [Using a Raspberry Pi as equaliser in between an USB Source and USB DAC](https://www.audiosciencereview.com/forum/index.php?threads/using-a-raspberry-pi-as-equaliser-in-between-an-usb-source-ipad-and-usb-dac.25414/page-3#post-1180356) - Great thread from [@DeLub](https://www.audiosciencereview.com/forum/index.php?members/delub.16965/) on how to use a RPi as a USB gadget.
-Note, if you are using a recent version of Ubuntu or Raspberry Pi OS, steps 1-6 can be skipped (no need to compile kernel).
+Note, with recent versions of Ubuntu or Raspberry Pi OS, steps 1-6 can be skipped (no need to compile kernel).

 ## CamillaDSP Setup

 This part describes how to get a working CamillaDSP setup.
 For reference, a complete install should take just under 1 hour (including display and FLIRC IR receiver setup), most of that time is waiting for things to download / install.

-### 1) Write Raspberry Pi OS Lite (recommended) or Ubuntu Server 64 bit to micro SD card using Raspberry Pi Imager and login via SSH
+### 1) Write OS to micro SD and login to RPi via SSH

+Raspberry Pi OS Lite Bookworm is recommended but Ubuntu Server 24.04 LTS 64 bit can also be used for all DACs in this tutorial with the exception of the HifiBerry DAC8x

 Download and install Raspberry Pi Imager from the links below for your OS.